nitlang/nitutorial/wiki/pages/mission_11_01.md

 * inclusion of global declarations
 * automatic conversion between some Nit and foreign types
-* declaration of callback functions to call Nit method from within the foreign code.
+* declaration of callback functions to call Nit methods from within the foreign code.

 The following example shows how can the C function `strchr` be used to search a character in a string.